Diabolik: Weapons and gadgets

-Diabolik uses a variety of weaponry and gadgets to stun or kill his enemies.
-He never uses firearms or owns one, and prefers stealth.
-He mostly uses stun gas if necessary, but avoids it when he can.
+Diabolik uses a variety of weapons and gadgets to stun or kill his enemies.
+He neither owns nor uses firearms, preferring stealth.
+He uses stun gas if necessary, but avoids it when he can.
 He also uses daggers to kill his enemies in seconds.
-He has a variety of gadgets for quick usage, some of them momentarily as an aid in his robbery.
-Also, Diabolik carries various radio-controlled equipment, that trigger specific objects into helping him, placed over Clerville (traffic lights to create green waves, sprinklers that spray black paint onto incoming police cars, train ramps, etc.).
-He even once inserted a device in Ginko's car to activate his airbag during a police pursuit.
-He also has a variety of weapons inside his Jaguar to aid him, such as Gatling guns or heat-seeking missiles.
-He uses wiretap bugs and mini cameras to spy on others, and he communicates with Eva via a walkie-talkie hidden in his watch.
+He has a variety of gadgets for quick usage, some of them as an aid in his robbery.
+Diabolik carries various radio-controlled equipment, that trigger specific objects into helping him, placed over Clerville (for example: traffic lights to create green waves, sprinklers that spray black paint onto incoming police cars, train ramps).
+He once inserted a device in Ginko's car to activate his airbag during a police pursuit.
+He has a variety of weapons inside his Jaguar to aid him, such as Gatling guns or heat-seeking missiles.
+He uses wiretaps and mini cameras to spy on others, and he communicates with Eva via a walkie-talkie hidden in his watch.